radzionc/increaser/prompts/context.md

 If the user is working on a task, the task panel will be displayed on the focus page so the user can quickly change some task details without leaving the focus page.
 It includes the task name, description, links, and checklist.

+The user can enable focus notifications that will appear as browser notifications, and they can toggle if they want a sound when notifications appear.
+Types of notifications:

+- Session end: when the target work amount is reached, while the session doesn't end automatically, the user will get a notification.
+- Workday end: 5 minutes before the workday end, the user will get a notification.
+- Eye break: every 20 minutes of interrupted work, the user will get a notification to take a 20-second break.

 ## Goals

 On the "Goals" page, users can set specific goals that will bring them closer to their perfect vision.
 Goals have three potential statuses: done, in progress, and to-do.
 Users should set a deadline for a goal, which could be either a specific date or their age.
 Users can set an emoji for a goal.
 Users can write a plan of how they are going to achieve the goal in plain text.
 Users can track numeric goals; for example, if the goal is to have 1m USD net worth, they can enter their current net worth to see their progress.
 Since to achieve most goals, users have to do some recurring actions, there is a way to add recurring tasks or connect existing recurring tasks to the current goal.
 At the top of the Goals page is a timeline with age labels under the line and goals above the line.
 Users' current age with month and day precision is also displayed on the timeline.